 (e) up to six members appointed by Church Council.

-(2) For the purpose of paragraph 1(c) the number of representatives per congregation is determined by the Synod Election Rules.
+(2) For the purpose of Section(1)(d) the number of representatives per congregation is determined by the Rules for the Election of Synod Members.

-(3) When considering appointments in terms of paragraph 1(e) it is important for the service of the Church in the world that all major branches of the ministries are represented.
+(3) When considering appointments in terms of Section 32(1)(e) it is important for the service of the Church in the world that all major branches of the ministries are represented.
 If an appointed member relinquishes his position, or assumes the position of a Synod delegate, Church Council may appoint a new member.

 (4) Congregations which have become members of the Church within a particular Synod period have the right to be represented at Church Synod for the duration of that period.
-The number of lay members referred to in paragraph 1(c) above is increased accordingly for that period only.
+The number of lay members referred to in Section32(1)(d) above is increased accordingly for that period only.

 Section 33 Election of Synod Members

 (1) Lay members referred to Section 32(1)(c) are elected by congregations or parishes.
 The ordained members are elected by the relevant Pastors' Conventions.
-Details are contained in the Synod Election Rules.
+Details are contained in the Rules for the Election of Synod Members.

-(2) Alternates equal to the number of members elected according to Section 32(1)(c) must be elected by the congregations, parishes and Pastors' Conventions respectively.
+(2) Alternates equal to the number of members elected according to Section 32(1)(d) must be elected by the congregations, parishes and Pastors' Conventions respectively.
 They stand in for Synod members who are unable to attend, in the same sequence in which votes were registered in their favour.
-Where a Synod member relinquishes his position, he is replaced by his alternate for the remainder of the Synod period and a by-election must be held.
+Where a Synod member relinquishes his position, he is replaced by his alternate for the remainder of the Synod period and a by-election must be held in order to elect a new alternate.

 (3) Church Council shall be notified immediately of the names and addresses of elected persons as well as of their alternates.